deadlyvipers/dojo_rules/introduction.md

+Electives

 Hello,

 This is Jason

-My favorite path is the git series.
+My favorite path is the Electives series.

 Thanks!